-The proposed STP #5 high priority science target IMAP (Interstellar Mapping and Acceleration Probe) addresses fundamental questions about the global heliosphere and its interaction with the local interstellar medium as well as the ubiquitous acceleration of energetic particles with unprecedented sensitivity, cadence, and resolution.
+The proposed high priority science target Heliospheric Boundary and Solar Wind Plasma Mission addresses fundamental questions about the global heliosphere and its interaction with the local interstellar medium as well as the ubiquitous acceleration of energetic particles with unprecedented sensitivity, cadence, and resolution.
 For these observations, location at the Lagrangian L1 point is optimum, and a comprehensive suite of solar wind and interplanetary instruments are also included to characterize backgrounds in energetic neutral atom (ENA) sensors and to understand the properties of interplanetary disturbances affecting geospace and the heliosphere.

 Our heliosphere, its history, and its future in the galaxy are vital for understanding conditions on our evolving planet and its habitability over time.
 By exploring our global heliosphere and its boundaries, we develop key physical knowledge of the interstellar interactions that influence our home system in its current state, the history and destiny of our solar system, and the habitability of exoplanetary star systems.